A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

 The Mississaugas of Rice Lake, together with those of Mud and Scugog Lakes, surrendered the greater part of their possessions in 1818 for an annuity of $2,960.
 The tract so ceded contains 1,951,000 acres, situated in the Newcastle District.
 A reserve of 11,550 acres was made for the use of the Rice Lake Band and 430 acres were subsequently purchased for them with their own funds.
 They have a joint interest with the Mud Lake band in 200 acres in Otonabee.

-The Mississaugas of Alnwick Band has been collected at different times from the wandering bodies of Indians who were formerly to be found in the neighbourhood of Kingston, Gananoque, and on some of the islands in the Bay of Quinte.
+The Mississaugas of Alnwick Band have been collected at different times from the wandering bodies of Indians who were formerly to be found in the neighbourhood of Kingston, Gananoque, and on some of the islands in the Bay of Quinte.
 They were known as the Mississaugas of Grape Island and Kingston.

 They were the remnants of the powerful tribe which ceded a large tract of land in the Johnstown, Midland and Newcastle Districts to the Government.
 This block contained 2,748,000 acres and was surrendered in 1822, for an annuity of £642 10s.